-Why do you have skin?
 If you have completed the previous Related Lessons (right-hand sidebar) in our Skin series, you know the answer and won't sweat this review!

 You know the largest organ in your body is actually on the outside!
 Your skin is your largest organ, and there is more than meets the eye!

 Your skin is made up of many layers: the epidermis (outer layer), the dermis (second layer), and subcutaneous fat, the bottom layer.
 Each layer serves a purpose in keeping you healthy.

 The epidermis, the layer you can see, has many functions:

 The dermis is into:

 Subcutaneous fat is expert at: